MicrosoftDocs/xamarin-docs/docs/ios/user-interface/monotouch.dialog/elements-api-walkthrough.md

 ms.author: brumbaug
 ---

-# Walkthrough - Creating an application using the Elements API
+# Creating a Xamarin.iOS application using the Elements API

 _This article builds upon the information presented in the Introduction to MonoTouch Dialog article.
 It presents a walkthrough that shows how to use the MonoTouch.Dialog (MT.D) Elements API to quickly get started building an application with MT.D._